firogh/notes/philosophy/philosophy.md

 Interesting stems from doing right things.
 Specific objective
 Failsibility: feedback
+## For learning large
+Learning by doing/Real life releavent; Learn what we can practice.
+Narrow input
+Eliciting synonym, collect, pick up, use

 # Recognize subjectivity
 First of all, you should know what is subjectivity and objectivity in philosophy.